BakanovKirill/GSI/src/docs/source/_modules/gsi.rst

 * folder with templates: **template**;
 * folder with custom tags: **tags**;

+-- *"__init__.py"*: the file for to initialize of the packages.

+-- *"urls.py"*: the file for the URLs of web pages.

+-- *"admin.py"*: the file to display models in the admin part of the project.

+-- *"migrations"*: the package migration of models.
+At each change in the tables creates a new migration.

+-- *"template"*: the folder for templates of web pages.

+-- *"static/css"*: the folder for styles of css.

+-- *"static/js"*: the folder for JavaScript files which used in the project.

+-- *"static/img"*: the folder for images which used in the project.

 -- Structure of folders:

     **api** - source code to work with api::